 1. Performance Gains

-The procharger is known for providing a smoother stream of power, but not usually as much as the supercharger.
+Prochargers are known for providing a smoother stream of power, but usually not as much as superchargers.
 While you aren’t going to wait at all, you might not get everything you want out of a procharger, especially if you are looking for maximum gains.
-Still, most prochargers won’t require big modifications to the car, while the supercharger might.
+Still, most prochargers won’t require big modifications to the car, while a supercharger might.
 This is something else to consider when deciding what’s important.

-The supercharger causes some stress on the car engine.
-For this reason, you must monitor oil levels more carefully than you would with the standard engine.
+Superchargers cause some stress on the car engine.
+For this reason, you must monitor oil levels more carefully than you would with a standard engine.
 You may also need to upgrade the fuel quality that you use.

 If you upgrade to premium fuel, you will help the engine last longer.
 However, not all vehicles should use premium fuel, so this is something to research carefully before you make changes.

 Additionally, you want to keep a close eye on the automatic transmission.
 With regular maintenance and care, you should be able to counteract any additional stress caused by the supercharger.